More

 Injury Report

-NFL teams are required to provide daily injury reports for their practice sessions held four days, three days, and two days prior to their game.
-These reports list player injuries and statuses for the upcoming games.
+NFL teams are required to provide daily injury reports for their practice sessions held four days, three days, and two days before each game.

 Mock Draft